Keycloak MFA: Configuration Patterns for Enterprise

 With Default Action enabled, the next time any user logs in, Keycloak will interrupt the login flow and present a QR code for setting up their authenticator app.

-- Change its requirement from Optional to Required.
+3. Change that sub-flow’s own requirement from Conditional to Required.

 Configuring WebAuthn / Passkeys